MarcoWorms/dices-and-decks/dices-and-decks.md

 - The active player reveals the first card in the row and resolves the event as described in the original rules.
 - If the event is a Monster or Miniboss, all players participate in the combat, taking turns according to the predetermined turn order.
 The monster attacks each player in order, and each player has the opportunity to attack the monster on their turn.
 - If the event is a Trap, the active player attempts to disarm it.
 Other players may assist by spending a luck point, which grants the active player a +1 bonus to their roll.
 - If the event is a Treasure, the active player draws the treasure card and decides whether to use it or save it for later.
 If they save it, the treasure card is added to their inventory.
-You can use your cards on other players at any time.
+You can use your treasure and ability cards on other players, but only in your turn.
 - When the active player's turn is over, the next player in turn order becomes the active player, revealing the next card in the row and resolving the event.

 ## Multiplayer Final Boss